JoshDoug/Notes/Java/JavaSE/IO.md

 #### [Formatting](https://docs.oracle.com/javase/tutorial/essential/io/formatting.html)

-Stream objects that implement formatting are instances of either PrintWriter (a chcaracter stream class), or PrintStream (a byte stream class).
+Stream objects that implement formatting are instances of either [PrintWriter](http://download.java.net/java/jdk9/docs/api/java/io/PrintWriter.html) (a chcaracter stream class), or [PrintStream](http://download.java.net/java/jdk9/docs/api/java/io/PrintStream.html) (a byte stream class).

+*Note: The only PrintStream object that you are likely to need are System.out and System.err, which are public static fields/member variables of the static System class.
+They seem to be for use by convention, rather than doing anything special, as it seems they are basically both just statically accessible PrintStream objects.*

+Like all byte and char stream objects, instances of PrintStream and PrintWriter implement a standard set of `write` methods for simple byte and char output.
+In addition, both PrintStream and PrintWriter implement the same set of methods for converting internal data into formatted output.
+There are two levels of formatting:

+* `print` and `println` format individual values in a standard way.
+* `format` formats almost any number of values based on a format string, with many options for precise formatting.

 ### [I/O from the Command Line](https://docs.oracle.com/javase/tutorial/essential/io/cl.html)